Israeli gets 3 life terms for killing Palestinian family - France 24

 The court also ordered him to pay nearly one million shekels ($290,000) in compensation.

+In the wake of the attack, Palestinians accused Israel of supporting Jewish extremism, although Israeli leaders were unanimous in condemning "Jewish terrorism".

-His legal team and wife Oriane Ben-Uliel said they would appeal the court's decision.
+Ben-Uliel's legal team and his wife Oriane Ben-Uliel said they would appeal the court's decision.

 In May 2019, another Israeli accepted a plea bargain over his role in the attack, confessing to a racially motivated conspiracy to commit a crime and vandalism.